Ingibjorg/Ingibjorg.github.io/README.md

 ___
 #### **MSc Software Engineering** | [Reykjavik University](https://www.ru.is/)
 2015 - 2017 | Reykjavik, Iceland
-- MSc project involved research within the field of interactive storytelling video games.
-The player's game telemetry was used to predict their emotions (recorded with EEG) at certain events in the game.
+- MSc project involving research within the field of interactive storytelling video games.
+The player's game telemetry was used to predict their emotions (recorded with EEG) at certain points in the game.
 - Graduate Student Representative 2015-16
 - Received Dean's Selection Scholarship